cengizozel/LogiDrivePy/README.md

 # LogiDrivePy - Logitech Controller Python Module

-A Python module for interfacing with a Logitech Steering Wheel.
+A Python module for interfacing with a Logitech steering wheel.
 This module was tested on a Logitech G920 Driving Force Racing Wheel.

 ## Introduction